MClaass/mclaass/README.md

 ## Hello! 👋

-I'm a frontend developer working on different SAAS solutions.
+As a frontend developer I have been working on multiple SaaS products.
 I really enjoy making creative stuff with code.
 Currently I'm working on creating generative art using P5js :D

 I have been working with: